Media informatics and interactive entertainment, M. Sc.

 Phone: +49 3727 58-1269

 Application deadline for the winter semester is May 15.
-We accept also later applications if there are free places and if, based on our experience, there is a chance for the applicant to to arrive on time for the studies.
+We also accept late applications if there are spaces available in the programme, and if - based on our experience - there is a chance for the applicant to arrive on time for the studies.

 Course objective

 Immersive games are increasingly evolving into realistic learning platforms with high market potential.
-Workflows are recorde in the course of digitization and increasingly automate by methods of artificial intelligence.
+Workflows are recorded in the course of digitization and increasingly automated by methods of artificial intelligence.
 The media computer scientist of the future must be able to tap into the latest technologies, apply them and adapt them if necessary.

-This is suitably complement by the creative aspects of the degree program in competitive game design and balancing, as well as by procedural methods for the automatic generation of content or special effects and finds interdisciplinary application in various student projects.
+This is suitably complemented by the creative aspects of the degree program in competitive game design and balancing, as well as by procedural methods for the automatic generation of content or special effects, and finds interdisciplinary application in various student projects.

-This enables the students not only to collaborate professionally in projects in the field of the entertainment industry or in complex software systems of knowledge and information management or to design them.
+This enables the students to collaborate professionally in projects in the field of the entertainment industry or in complex software systems of knowledge and information management, or to design them.